pocketzworld/python-bot-sdk/README.md

 ## Changelog

 ### 23.3.0 (UNRELEASED)
+- Add support for bot to get its inventory(`self.highrise.get_inventory()`).
+It returns list of items that bot has in its inventory.
+- Add support for bot to get its own outfit(`self.highrise.get_outfit()`).
+It returns list of items that bot has equipped.
+- Add support for bot to change his outfit(`self.highrise.set_outfit(outfit)`).
+It takes list of items that bot should equip.
+Bot can equip free items or items in his own inventory.
+- Add support for buying items as a bot(`self.highrise.buy_item(item_id)`).
+It takes item id and attempts to buy this item from highrise.
+Note bot can only use his own wallet to buy items.
+Some items are not available for purchase.
+Take note that bots can only equip those items and not trade them, there is no use in buying items more than one time.
 - Added items and grabs helper methods for Highrise Web API:
     - `self.webapi.get_item()`: Fetches a specific item by id.
     - `self.webapi.get_items()`: Retrieves a list of items.